Joel Stave

-Joel Stave (born May 16, 1992) is a former American football quarterback.
+Joel Stave (born May 16, 1992) is an American former football quarterback.
 He played college football at Wisconsin.

-High school career
+Early life

 Joel Stave attended Whitnall High School in Greenfield, Wisconsin, where he was a three-year letter winner in football and track and field and two in basketball.
 As a junior, Stave passed for 4,459 yards and 39 touchdowns and ran for an additional five touchdowns.
 He was honorable mention all-state by the WFCA, first-team all-region, all-suburban, all-conference, and second-team all-area as a junior.
 As a senior, Stave threw for 3,635 yards and 47 touchdowns and ran for an additional 2,346 yards and seven touchdowns.
 He earned first-team all-state honors by the WFCA, honorable mention A.P. all-state honors, unanimous conference player of the year, first-team all-conference and second-team all-region as a senior.
 In his career with Whitnall, Stave threw for 5,094 yards and 41 touchdowns and added 12 rushing touchdowns.

 Following his high school career, Stave was rated a two-star recruit by both Scout.com and Rivals.com.
 He was also rated the number 17th rated or top 10th player from the state of Wisconsin and the 110th ranked quarterback in the country.

 College career

 Stave left Wisconsin as the school's all-time winningest quarterback with a 31–10 record as a starter.
 His .756 win percentage ranks No. 3 among Wisconsin quarterbacks.
 In his career with the Badgers, he started 41 games (third-most by a quarterback in school history) and went 22–6 (.786) as a starter against Big Ten opponents, setting school records for wins and winning percentage in conference games.
 He threw for 7,635 yards and 48 touchdowns, ranking second in school history in both categories.
 He also finished his career ranked No. 2 in passing attempts (1,031) and completions (613) and No. 4 in completion percentage (59.5%).
 He threw for over 200 yards in a game 18 times, the most in school history and became the first quarterback in school history to post a 4–0 record against an opponent, doing so against Purdue, Illinois and Minnesota.
-Stave finished his career with a 23-21 win in the Holiday Bowl vs USC and was named offensive MVP of the Holiday Bowl.
+Stave finished his career with a 23–21 win in the Holiday Bowl vs USC and was named offensive MVP of the Holiday Bowl.

-Redshirt season (2011)

-Stave enrolled in spring semester and took part in spring practice.
+In 2011, Stave enrolled in spring semester and took part in spring practice.

-Freshman season (2012)

 On September 15, Stave made his Badgers debut against Utah State.
 Stave made his first career start on September 22 against UTEP and became the first Wisconsin freshman quarterback to start since Jim Sorgi on October 21, 2012.
 He recorded a career-high 254 passing yards on October 6 against Illinois.
 Stave was injured on October 27 against Michigan State missing the rest of the regular season and the 2012 Big Ten Football Championship Game.
 He returned in the 2013 Rose Bowl and attempted one pass in the game.